 - 2.1 The Code of Conduct for Members on Planning Committee and Officers has been revised to ensure consistency with other governance documentation that the Authority has recently adopted.
 The existing code had been in place for some time and required considerable updating.
 In addition to Authority governance documentation the Broads Authority has a Protocol on Member and Officer Relations which sets out the respective roles of Members and Officers and what they can expect from each other.
-Regard has been had in revising this document to "Openness and transparency on personal interests" published by the Department for Communities and Local Government and "Probity in Planning" issued by the Local Government Association. - 2.2 The revised Code is shown in tracked changes at Appendix A. Members of the Planning Committee will be considering the revised code at its meeting on 21 July 2017 and therefore following receipt of their comments further changes will be made to the document.
-The Committee's comments and amendments with recommendation will be reported to the Broads Authority meeting on 28 July 2017.
+Regard has been had in revising this document to "Openness and transparency on personal interests" published by the Department for Communities and Local Government and "Probity in Planning" issued by the Local Government Association. - 2.2 The revised Code is shown in tracked changes at Appendix A. Members views on the revised document are requested.
+It is anticipated that following receipt of Members comments at this meeting, further changes will be made to the document and that it will be presented to the Broads Authority meeting in July.

-Background papers: Openness and transparency on personal interests" - Department for Communities and Local Government "Probity in Planning" issued by the Local Government Association.
-Author: Andrea Long, Director of Planning and Resources Date of report: 22 June 2017 Appendices: Appendix A - Code of Conduct for Members on Planning Committee and Officers
+Background papers: Openness and transparency on personal interests" - Department for Communities and Local Government

+"Probity in Planning" issued by the Local Government

+Association.

+Andrea Long, Director of Planning and Resources Author:

+Date of report: 22 June 2017

+Appendix A - Code of Conduct for Members on Planning Committee and Officers Appendices: